 Combined heat and power (CHP)

-The share of electricity produced from combined heat and power (CHP) in the EU-27 remained the same between 2006 and 2007 at 10.9%, despite strong policy support to promote the technique in many Member States.
-High gas prices and relatively low electricity prices reduced the competitiveness of gas-fired CHP-plants.
-Greater incentives will be needed to reach the EU-15 indicative target of 18 % of CHP electricity in gross electricity production by 2010 (currently 10.2% of total gross electricity production in EU-15).
-In the new Member States the share of CHP in electricity production is 15.0% of total gross electricity production in these countries, approximately 1.5 times that in the EU-15.
+The share of electricity produced from combined heat and power (CHP) in the EU-27 decreased slightly between 2005 and 2006 from 11.1 % to 10.9 %.
+Strong policy support to promote the technology in many Member States was counteracted by the effect of increasing gas prices and relatively low electricity prices, which reduced the competitiveness of gas-fired CHP-plants.
+Greater incentives will be needed to reach the EU-15 indicative target of 18 % of CHP electricity in gross electricity production by 2010 (currently 10.1 %).
+In the new Member States the share of CHP in electricity production is 16.0%, more than 1.6 times that in the EU-15.

 Is the European energy production system becoming more efficient?